Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 ### GroupConstructor

-An instance of this class represents a Group Constructor Token.
+An instance of this class represents a mintable Group Constructor Token.

 #### Constructor